VOCABULARY AND COLLOCATIONS

 How to improve your use of collocations:

-- Use a collocation dictionary.
-I don't think there's one online, but the Oxford Collocations Dictionary is a very useful book.
+2. Use a collocation dictionary.
+The Oxford Collocations Dictionary is a very useful book.
 You can look up any word and see which other words are usually used with it.

 Learning vocabulary: